ClaraML96/ClaraML96.github.io/index.markdown

 </table>

-Two categories stand out sharply:
+Two categories stands out when looking at the heatmap in Figure 4:

 - "Persons on trackbed / Police / Medical": These are the most frequent and disruptive incidents, often tied to emergencies, vulnerable populations, or mental health crises.
 - "Signals": A chronic technical issue that often reflects infrastructure aging or network congestion during high-traffic periods.